How to Thread a Bobbin: Step-by-Step Guide for Perfect Stitches

 4.2 Hooping Systems and Fabric Stability for Consistent Tension

-- No More Hoop Burn: Even magnetic pressure eliminates those unsightly marks left by screw-based frames.
+• No Hoop Burn: Even pressure avoids marks from traditional frames.

 4.3 Thread Path Verification and Take-Up Lever Engagement